adamseckel/toolkit.styl/README.md

 Why did I write this in stylus?
 Also, why didn't I fork tachyons.io?

-This is an unopinionated, atomic css library builder.
+This is an tiny (1kb gzipped) unopinionated, atomic css library builder.

 Enter your own values in src/variables.styl, and compile the library with your projects colors, font-scale, and breakpoints, or use the default.